- Current Students

 Please note, Cognitive Science majors may take a minimum of three credits of Independent Study (COGSCI 497 or 498) to fulfill one elective requirement or six credits (COGSCI 497 and either 498 or 499) to fulfill two elective requirements.
 A maximum of two elective requirements may be fulfilled using independent study.

-Allows students to work closely with a faculty member to study a topic of interest beyond the classroom setting (i.e., research lab, readings, collects & analyzes data).
+Allows students to work closely with a faculty member on a Cognitive Science research project (e.g., working in a research lab, collecting & analyzing data, undertaking a literature review, developing a computational model).
 Final Product: paper, poster, presentation, computational model, etc.

-Allows students to work closely with a faculty member to study a topic of interest beyond the classroom setting.
+Allows students to work closely with a faculty member on an in-depth study of a Cognitive Science topic (i.e., analyzing an already existing data set, conducting a qualitative meta-analysis, etc.).
 Final Product: comprehensive research paper

 3. Receive an override and register for the course